4 things Andy Sipowicz taught me about being a beat cop

 Andy: A beat cop knows those four things, he’s ready to do his job...
 You’ll be OK.

-Because those four points have stuck in my brain, I’ve been able to intervene in drug deals, thefts, attempted assaults, and many other criminal acts while they were in their early stages, not after the incident took place.
+Because these four points have stuck with me, I’ve been able to intervene in drug deals, thefts, attempted assaults and many other criminal acts while they were in their early stages, not after the incident took place.

-I’ve attended the ILEETA conference for the last three years, and this year, one of the sessions I attended was Counterterrorism for Patrol Officers (Instructor), presented by Kevin Gors of Seal-Mar and John Wiseman, co-author of the popular Rogue Warrior novels.
+I’ve attended the ILEETA conference for the last three years.
+One of the sessions I attended was Counterterrorism for Patrol Officers (Instructor), presented by Kevin Gors of Seal-Mar and John Wiseman, co-author of the popular Rogue Warrior novels.

-Gors said that because of our knowledge of our patrol areas, police officers can prevent not just terror attacks, but also criminal events (which terror acts also are).
+Gors said that because of our knowledge of our patrol areas, police officers can prevent not just terror attacks, but also criminal events.

-Fine advice for any cop — whether a fictional NYPD Detective or a traffic cop out on the Canadian prairie.
+Fine advice for any cop, whether it's for a fictional NYPD Detective or a traffic cop out on the Canadian prairie.